Kingto89/ROMetrics/mmt/rometrics_mmt_threetofive.md

 ### Position

 * **Supine** with heel on table or short sitting, foot hanging off the edge of the test table.
 * Supine is often preferred because the heel is stably supported, keeping the patient relaxed while still allowing a clean, isolated tibialis anterior test.
+In supine slightly flex the knee to reduce gastrocnemius tension.

 ### Therapist